Highlander (film): Plot

+Juan Sánchez-Villalobos Ramírez, a swordsman from Spain, seeks out Connor.
+He explains that they and others like them are immortals.
+They possess a sixth sense known as the "quickening" and can be killed only by beheading.
+Each immortal must be ready to do battle with others, save on holy ground.
+Ramírez trains Connor in sword fighting and the two become friends.
+He tells Connor that as the number of immortals wanes, they will gather in a distant land for a final confrontation, until only one remains with the combined quickening of all.
+Immortals cannot conceive children, and Ramírez urges Connor to leave Heather so that he will be unburdened in the fight ahead.
+The knight that he encountered, the Kurgan, is a powerful and vicious immortal who would subject humanity to an eternity of darkness.

-Ramírez trains MacLeod, and the two become friends.
-One night, while Connor is away, the Kurgan finds his home and duels Ramírez.
-Kurgan decapitates Ramírez and leaves the area.
-Years later, Heather dies of old age, prompting Connor to wander the Earth, adopting Ramírez's katana as his own.
+One night, while Connor is away, the Kurgan finds his home and duels Ramírez before decapitating him and leaving.
+Connor remains with Heather until she dies of old age, leaving him heartbroken.
+He wanders the earth, adopting Ramírez's katana as his own.

-In 1985, the time of the Gathering approaches, and the Kurgan is compelled to come to New York City, where Connor now lives as an antique dealer under the alias "Russell Nash," working with his confidant and adopted daughter Rachel Ellenstein.
-Brenda Wyatt, a metallurgy expert working for the police as a forensic scientist, finds shards of Connor's sword at Fasil's death scene and is puzzled they come from a Japanese sword dated around 600 B.C. but made with medieval-era methods.
-Brenda witnesses the Kurgan attack Connor before police arrive, forcing them to flee.
+In 1985, the Gathering approaches and the Kurgan comes to New York, where Connor deals antiques under the alias "Russell Nash", assisted by his confidant and adopted daughter Rachel Ellenstein.
+Brenda Wyatt, a metallurgy expert working for the police as a forensic scientist, finds shards of Connor's sword at Fasil's death scene and is puzzled that the swordsmithing techniques do not match the age of the blade.
+She follows Connor for clues and witnesses the Kurgan attacking him.
+The police arrive, forcing them to flee.
 She meets with Connor twice afterward, hoping to learn about the paradoxical sword.
-Connor likes her, but tells her to leave him alone.
+Connor likes her but tells her to leave him alone.

-Meanwhile, the Kurgan duels and beheads Sunda Kastagir, another Immortal.
-However, the Kurgan leaves a witness behind who describes him as the killer, concentrating the NYPD's search on him.
+The Kurgan duels and beheads Sunda Kastagir, another immortal.
+A witness to the fight gives the NYPD a description of him.
 Brenda investigates Connor and finds evidence that he has lived for centuries.
-On Heather's birthday, Connor lights a candle for her in a church, as he has done every year.
-The Kurgan arrives and confirms that he and Connor are now the last remaining Immortals, and also reveals he raped Heather.
+On Heather's birthday, Connor lights a candle for her in a church as he has done every year.
+The Kurgan arrives and confirms that he and Connor are now the last remaining immortals, and also reveals he raped Heather after killing Ramírez.
 Disgusted, but prohibited from fighting on holy ground, Connor leaves.

 Brenda confronts Connor, who explains his true identity.
-After spending the night together, they part company, but the Kurgan finds out about their newfound intimacy and kidnaps Brenda to draw Connor out.
+After spending the night together they part company, but the Kurgan finds out about their newfound intimacy and kidnaps Brenda to draw Connor out.
 Connor decides to leave behind the Russell Nash identity, says goodbye to Rachel and confronts the Kurgan at Silvercup Studios in Queens, rescuing Brenda in the process.
-After a long duel, Connor outfights and decapitates the Kurgan, absorbing his massive power and winning the Prize.
+After a long duel, Connor outfights and decapitates the Kurgan, absorbing his power.
 Connor returns to Scotland with Brenda and reveals that he is now a mortal man who can age and have children.
-He is also now able to read the thoughts and feelings of people all around the world, and remembering Ramirez's lessons, he hopes to encourage cooperation, understanding, and peace among humanity.
+He is also able to read the thoughts and feelings of people all around the world, and remembering Ramírez's lessons, he hopes to encourage co-operation, understanding, and peace among humanity.